oriuminc/secondlevel/tmp/docs/scripting-howto.md

 This will start you down the road to using Rerun.

-We keep our custom rerum modules in [`tmp/scripts/rerun-modules`][rerun-layout].
+We keep our custom rerum modules in `tmp/scripts/rerun-modules`, which is [structured like so][rerun-layout].
 You can most easily explore them via the CLI by navigating to `tmp/scripts` and running

     $ RERUN_MODULES=rerun-modules ./rerun/rerun